Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Discrete motivation

 and define $\Gamma_*$ to be the outermost loops of $\Gamma$.
 For each loop $\eta\in \Gamma_*$ we let $P_\eta$ be the planar map enclosed by the loop $\eta$ (see Figure \ref{fig:onmodel}) and let ${\sigmab}|_{B_\eta}=(\sigma_C\colon C\subseteq B_\eta)$ where $B_\eta$ is the collection of $i\in A$ such that $x_i$ is surrounded by the loop $\eta$.
 We also write $\ell_\eta$ for the perimeter of $P_\eta$.
 Then conditionally on $(\ell_\eta\colon \eta\in \Gamma_*)$ and $(B_\eta\colon \eta\in\Gamma_*)$, the maps $(P_\eta\colon \eta\in \Gamma_*)$ are independent and have the laws

-There is also a peeling process that can be defined for the planar map where at each step, we peel through an edge and see one of the following three scenarios: (i) We discover a face through which no loop passes, (ii) we discover (at once) an outermost loop (i.e.\ an element of $\Gamma_*$) together with all the faces intersecting it and surrounded by it, or (iii) we discover a face for which all three vertices lie on the boundary of the undiscovered part of the map.
+One can explore the planar map via a peeling process where at each step one peels through an edge, which means the following.
+Consider the part of the planar map that has been explored already, sample one of its boundary edges in a Markovian way, and consider the unexplored face on the other side of this edge.
+We then discover one of the following three scenarios: (i) We discover a face through which no loop passes, (ii) we discover (at once) an outermost loop (i.e.\ an element of $\Gamma_*$) together with all the faces intersecting it and surrounded by it, or (iii) we discover a face for which all three vertices lie on the boundary of the undiscovered part of the map.
 See \cite{budd-On-peeling} for a description in the setting of quadrangulations.
 One can write down the probabilities for each of these scenarios in terms of the partition function of the surfaces we get after doing the peeling step.
-The continuum results in this paper can be viewed as the continuum analog of this story: The case (ii) will correspond to the discovery of CLE loops by a CPI, the case (iii) to boundary intersections of the CPI and (i) results in the Lévy compensation in the $\kappa<4$ case (whereas in the $\kappa>4$ case, the scenario (i) disappears in the scaling limit).
+The continuum results in this paper can be viewed as the continuum analog of this story: the case (ii) will correspond to the discovery of CLE loops by a CPI, the case (iii) to boundary intersections of the CPI and (i) results in the Lévy compensation in the $\kappa<4$ case (whereas in the $\kappa>4$ case, the scenario (i) disappears in the scaling limit).